zmkfirmware/zmk/docs/docs/features/boot-magic-combo.md

 };
 ```

+The `reset-settings` action clears all BLE bonds as they are part of the persisted settings, so there is no point combining `reset-settings` with `unpair-ble`.
+Furthermore, you cannot combine `unlock-studio` with any other actions because all the others reboot the keyboard, which locks ZMK studio.

 :::info

-You may define multiple `zmk,boot-magic-combo` nodes for different keys, but note that if you hold multiple keys at boot, they will be run in an arbitrary order.
-If one of them reboots the keyboard, the rest of the keys will not run.
+You may define multiple `zmk,boot-magic-combo` nodes for different key combos, but note that if you hold multiple combos at boot, they will be run in an arbitrary order.
+If one of them reboots the keyboard, the rest of the combos' actions will not run.

 :::